How to Add Social Media Icons to an Email Signature

 Ever uploaded a sharp, beautiful image to Instagram only to see it turn into a blurry, pixelated mess?
 You're not alone.
 This guide skips the generic advice and gives you the exact, actionable steps you need to take to stop Instagram from ruining your photo quality.
 We'll cover everything from camera settings and proper export dimensions to a hidden in-app feature that makes a huge difference.

 Think of it like trying to fit a large, detailed drawing into a tiny box.
-If you fold it a bunch of times, it'll fit, but it will be creased and damaged.
-But if you carefully trim the drawing to the exact size of the box first, it slides in perfectly without damage.
+If you fold it many times, it'll fit, but it will be creased and damaged.
+If you carefully trim the drawing to the exact size of the box first, it slides in perfectly without damage.
 Your goal is to give Instagram a photo that's already the perfect size, shape, and format so their compression algorithm doesn't have to do much work.

 The single most important step to improving your photo quality happens well before you even open the Instagram app.
 Your preparation workflow is what separates a sharp post from a blurry one.